 "I'm very happy to be a part of The Tar Heel book by Ron Smith.
 Everything I know about basketball I learned from Coach McGuire and Coach Smith.
 Because of their influence and guidance I was able to spend a lifetime coaching and teaching.
 And Roy is carrying on that tradition.
 I'm pleased to be a part of the Carolina family and The Tar Heel book is the best way I know to see how it all happened."

 "I’ve known Ron for over 40 years and his memory for Carolina basketball is amazing.
 I remember one of our first conversations.
 We talked about my senior year, the South Carolina games, the NIT championship.
 I think he remembered just about every game from that season.
 And that’s what the book is about: Great memories of Carolina basketball.
 I'm so grateful for all of Ron's hard work to walk us through a memory lane of UNC basketball.
 It's a trip many of us look forward to taking."

 "As a former player and coach at UNC I know a lot about Carolina basketball.
 But this book has things in it that I never knew before.
 If you think you have all the books ever written about basketball at UNC your collection isn’t complete without this one."

-Along with these great Tar Heel's, a couple of notable North Carolina sports writers.
+Along with these great Tar Heel's, notable UNC Alum and Cincinnati Reds HOF announcer, Marty Brennaman and North Carolina sports writers.
 Art Chansky and Ron Green, Jr., made the following comments after reviewing the book...